-The goal of this test bench was to obtain an accurate model of the nano-hexapod that could then be included on top of the micro-station model.
+The goal of this test bench was to obtain an accurate model of the nano-hexapod that can then be included on top of the micro-station model.

-This strategy was to identify the nano-hexapod dynamics under conditions in which all factors that could have affected the nano-hexapod dynamics were considered.
-This was achieved by developing a suspended table with low frequency suspension modes that can be accurately modeled.
+This strategy was to measure the nano-hexapod in conditions where all factors that could have impacted the nano-hexapod dynamics were taken into account.
+This was done by developing a suspended table with low frequency suspension modes which can be accurately modelled.

-Although the dynamics of the nano-hexapod was indeed impacted by the dynamics of the suspended platform, this impact was also considered in the Simscape model, and a good match was obtained.
+While the dynamics of the nano-hexapod was indeed impacted by the dynamics of the suspended platform, this impact was also taken into account in the Simscape model, and a good match was obtained.

-Obtaining a model that accurately represents the complex dynamics of the Nano-Hexapod was made possible by the modeling approach used in this study.
-This approach involved tuning and validating models of individual components (such as the APA and flexible joints) using dedicated test benches.
-The different models could then be combined to form the Nano-Hexapod dynamical model.
-If a model of the nano-hexapod was developed in one time, it would be difficult to tune all the model parameters to match the measured dynamics, or even to know if the model "structure" would be adequate to represent the system dynamics.
+Obtaining a model accurately representing the complex dynamics of the Nano-Hexapod was made possible by the modelling approach used during this work.
+This approach consisted of tuning and validating models of individual components (such as the APA and flexible joints) using dedicated test benches.
+Only then, the different models could be combined to form the Nano-Hexapod dynamical model.
+If a model of the nano-hexapod was developed in one time, it would be difficult to tune all model parameters to match the measured dynamics, or even to know if the model "structure" would be adequate to represents the system dynamics.